 WBI has an inherent conflict of interest in investing in or recommending Affiliated ETFs as follows: 1) WBI and affiliates receive management fees from Affiliated ETFs.
 To avoid receiving two layers of management fees in situations where clients invest in Affiliated ETFs through SMA and Platform accounts, WBI will either: (i) waive the management fee at the account level; or (ii) credit the management fees paid by the Affiliated ETFs to WBI and its affiliates with respect to an account’s investments in Affiliated ETFs against the account-level advisory fees the account owes WBI, and 2) WBI’s affiliated broker-dealer, Millington Securities, Inc., receives compensation (including payment for order flow, commissions or other fees) for transactions effected on behalf of Affiliated ETFs.
 Trades WBI places through Millington will be subject to WBI’s duty of best execution and applicable law.

-Net of Fee Performance (NFP) is net of WBI’s investment management fees and includes reinvestment of dividends and other earnings.
-Net returns reflect the deduction of the highest fee charged.
+Net of Fee Performance (NFP) is net of the maximum WBI investment management fee.
+WBI uses a model fee approach which consists of netting down 100 bps from gross returns on a monthly basis.
 Both NFP and Gross of Fee Performance (GFP) were restated effective February 28, 2017, to reflect the exclusion of management fees paid by the Affiliated ETFs to WBI held through the WBI Tax-Smart SMA program accounts which resulted in understating GFP, and as a result, NFP.
 Additional information is available upon request.

 Benchmark performance does not include deductions of transaction and custodial charges or investment management fees, which would likely reduce performance results.
 Because the strategy involves active management of a potentially wide range of assets, no widely recognized benchmark is likely to represent performance of any managed account.
 WBI managed accounts may own assets and follow investment strategies which cause them to differ materially from the composition and performance of the benchmarks shown.
 Indices are unmanaged and may not be invested in directly.